Ryan W. Ferguson: Civil rights suit

 On March 11, 2014, Ferguson filed a civil suit against 11 individuals as well as Boone County, Missouri and the city of Columbia in U.S. District Court for the Western District of Missouri.
 The suit alleged suppression of exculpatory evidence, fabrication of evidence, reckless or intentional failure to investigate, malicious prosecution, conspiracy to deprive constitutional rights, false arrest and defamation.
 The suit also claimed that following Ferguson's release, former prosecutor Kevin Crane and former Columbia police chief Randy Boehm harmed Ferguson by continuing to make statements about his guilt.
 The defendants included several police officers as well as Crane.
 Ultimately, all defendants were dismissed except for six police officers.

 In a July 2017 settlement hearing, a judge awarded Ferguson $11 million — $1 million for each year he had spent in prison and $1 million for legal expenses.
 In the hearing, attorneys for the city compared the settlement to an Alford plea—not admitting liability, but admitting enough evidence exists that they would likely lose in court.
 Ferguson's case has been cited by the National Registry of Exonerations as an exoneration.
 The charges against him were dismissed because, as the Western District Appellate Court pointed out in its decision, there was no evidence left that would support a conviction.

 In November 2024, Ferguson was awarded $38 million in damages after Traveler's Insurance failed to pay him from a previous wrongful conviction lawsuit.
 On June 16, 2025, Cole County, Missouri Judge Cotton Walker awarded Ferguson $43.8 million, adding several million dollars in interest to the amount the jury had awarded in November 2024, ordering "Traveler's to pay $41.6 million for claims of bad faith and another $2.14 million for vexatious refusal".
 Ferguson's lawyers, led by Kathleen Zellner, will receive $305,250.

 Charles Erickson

-Charles Erickson received a 25-year sentence in exchange for testifying against Ferguson. even though Erickson had implicated him in the crime, Ferguson has vowed to help Erickson with his release from prison.
+Charles Erickson received a 25-year sentence in exchange for testifying against Ferguson.
+Even though Erickson had implicated him in the crime, Ferguson has vowed to help Erickson with his release from prison.
 "There are more innocent people in prison, including Erickson...
 I know that he was used and manipulated and I kind of feel sorry for the guy.
 He needs help, he needs support, he doesn't belong in prison," Ferguson said.
 The Ferguson family has offered a $10,000 reward for tips that may solve the case.

 Erickson filed an appeal in December 2018, which the court denied because he had already confessed to the crime.
 In June 2020, Erickson filed for a rehearing.

-Erickson was released on parole in January of 2023, after serving 18 years of his 25-year sentence.
+Erickson was released on parole in January 2023, after serving 18 years of his 25-year sentence.